 Astronomy binoculars vs telescope

-Binoculars are not only portable and easy to use, but they also offer a wider field of view than telescopes.
+Binoculars are not only portable and easy to use.

 Compared to a telescope, binoculars for astronomy are compact and portable and there’s no effort in setting them up.